 they detonate their explosives.

 If you've read this far,

-common rather than uncommon.
+not uncommon.
 You'll also know that this

 latest double attack is far from the most serious in terms of

 casualties, and you'll also know that the situation surrounding